- Search The Registry

-From Montreal, Canada he is the son of Jamaican immigrant parents.
-His classical studies on piano started when he was six, eight years later he won a local talent competition.
+From Montreal, Canada, he is the son of Jamaican immigrant parents.
+His classical studies on piano started when he was six; eight years later, he won a local talent competition.
 He went on to appear regularly on a Montreal radio station with the Johnny Holmes Orchestra.
-A young Peterson merged the styles of Art Tatum, Errol Garner and Nat "King" Cole on piano.
-When Norman Granz heard his talent, he featured him in Carnegie Hall in his Jazz At The Philharmonic concerts and he signed him to his Verve record label.
+A young Peterson merged the styles of Art Tatum, Errol Garner, and Nat "King" Cole on piano.
+When Norman Granz heard his talent, he featured him in Carnegie Hall in his Jazz At The Philharmonic concerts and signed him to his Verve record label.

-With an instrumentation that featured bass, guitar and piano, Peterson formed a popular trio with Ray Brown and Herb Ellis in the 1950s.
-Later, drummer Ed Thigpen joined and the combo worked steadily for the next two decades.
-His tribute to his homeland, The Canadian Suite was nominated for a Grammy in 1965, and his praise to Cole, With Respect To Nat, is one of his best-loved recordings.
-He also recorded with Ella Fitzgerald, Dizzy Gillespie and Count Basie, and others.
-If Art Tatum was the "God" of the jazz piano, then his protégé, Oscar Peterson, is his only-begotten son.
+With instrumentation that featured bass, guitar, and piano, Peterson formed a popular trio with Ray Brown and Herb Ellis in the 1950s.
+Later, drummer Ed Thigpen joined, and the combo worked steadily for the next two decades.
+His tribute to his homeland, The Canadian Suite, was nominated for a Grammy in 1965, and his praise to Cole, With Respect To Nat, is one of his best-loved recordings.
+He also recorded with Ella Fitzgerald, Dizzy Gillespie, Count Basie, and others.
+If Art Tatum was the "God" of the jazz piano, his protégé, Oscar Peterson, is his only-begotten son.
 Since his emergence in the early '40s, Peterson's classically trained and blues-hued intensity has set the benchmark for jazz piano excellence.

-He won seven Grammy awards (1974, 1975, 1978, 1979, 2 in 1990, 1991) also influenced by: Bud Powell, Charlie Parker In addition to the trio, Peterson performed and recorded in a number of settings from solo piano to orchestral, always establishing the keyboard yardstick.
+He won seven Grammy awards (1974, 1975, 1978, 1979, 2 in 1990, 1991) and was also influenced by: Bud Powell and Charlie Parker.
+In addition to the trio, Peterson performed and recorded in several settings, from solo piano to orchestral, always establishing the keyboard yardstick.
 After a stroke limited his left-hand work, Peterson continued to perform.
-Oscar Peterson died on December 24th 2007.
+Oscar Peterson died on December 24th, 2007.